 - Conducts public outreach and education.

 - Participates in national research studies.

-- Responsible for corrosion control treatment to minimize pipe corrosion throughout the distribution system and in customer households.
+- Applies corrosion control treatment to minimize pipe corrosion in the distribution system and customer households.

-- Monitors drinking water quality and lead levels as water leaves the treatment plant and reports results to EPA Region III.
+- Monitors lead levels as water leaves the treatment plant and reports results to EPA Region III.

 - Responsible for water service pipes and household plumbing.